gouthamve/hardcover-book-embed/README.md

 An embeddable HTML component that displays currently reading or last read books from any Hardcover user, with a Go backend for API proxying and caching.

+## Use the hosted version

+I am already hosting this service for you at [https://hardcoverembed.gouthamve.dev](https://hardcoverembed.gouthamve.dev).
+You can use it directly without running your own instance.

+See [EMBEDDING.md](EMBEDDING.md) for instructions on how to embed the component in your website.
+And replace `http://localhost:8080` with `https://hardcoverembed.gouthamve.dev` in the examples.

 ## Features

 - 📚 Displays currently reading or last read books from any Hardcover user